liquicode/lib-server-kit/readme.md

 - Has storage providers for MongoDB as well as in memory json arrays.
 - Flexible hierarchical configuration system.
 - All service functions are callable via http get and post calls.
-- All service functions are callable via web socket calls.
+- All service functions are callable via web-socket calls.
 - All service functions are callable via command line.
 - A unified user interface (pages and code) is available for all storage services.
 - Control initialization flow via callbacks.